Updated on December 14th, 2021

-A Nevada subcontractor agreement is a legally binding contract made between a contractor and a subcontractor that dictates the terms and conditions of their professional arrangement.
-While the subcontractor does not have a written contract with the client (individual/business who hired the contractor to complete a project), they are still bound by some of the terms of this agreement.
-Namely, they must perform the services listed in the subcontractor agreement in accordance with the latest version of the written agreement (“prime contract”) between the contractor and the client.
+A Nevada subcontractor agreement is a legally binding contract between a contractor and a subcontractor that dictates the terms and conditions of their professional arrangement.
+While the subcontractor does not have a written contract with the client (individual/business who hired the contractor to complete a project), they are still bound to perform their services in accordance with the latest version of the prime contract (between the general contractor and client).

-The subcontractor agreement also specifies the amount of compensation, the start and end date of the arrangement, termination options, subcontracting rights, liability insurance, and business licenses and permits.
-The subcontractor is not an employee of the contractor, they have independent contractor status in the eyes of the law and the IRS.
+The subcontractor agreement specifies the amount of compensation, the start and end date of the arrangement, termination options, subcontracting rights, liability insurance, and business licenses and permits.
+The subcontractor is not an employee of the contractor as they have independent contractor status in the eyes of the law and the IRS.